leonoorverbaan/Haptic-Caligraphy-Device/README.md

 ---

 ## About
 Python implementation of haptic feedback for calligraphy learning by motor control training.
-This project uses a [Haply] device.
+This project uses a [Haply](https://www.haply.co/) device.

 This project is a research project answering the following hypothesis:

-> *Drawing a single character can be learned in less trials with a Haply than traditional pen and paper trials*

 > *It is possible to learn previously unseen calligraphic characters via force feedback*